Drink Cristal French 75s and Fancy Amaro Floats at DC's Newest Cocktail Series

 “While sommeliers and chefs sell individual steaks for hundreds and bottles for thousands every day in this city, the press and public scoff at such cocktail pricing, limiting the scope of our ambition,” Smith says.
 “Good bartending often amounts to making mountains of money from budgetary molehills.
 It’s no wonder if we tend to get a little too loose when rarely let off the chain.”

 That said, you can still test out Ideal Conditions on a regular drinking budget—cocktails, such as a “fully fermented” homemade kaffir-lime soda with gin, will start between $10 and $12.
-Smith is joined by Sophie Szych (Quill, Night Witch), former Barmini (and current Hanumanh) bartender Al Thompson, and Jason Swaringen of Rooster & Owl, all of whom will contribute their own impractical and/or cost-ineffective creations.
+Smith is joined by Sophie Szych (Quill, Night Witch), former Barmini (and current Hanumanh) bartender Al Thompson, and Jason Swaringen of Bresca, all of whom will contribute their own impractical and/or cost-ineffective creations.
 Think “the world’s maddest Tequila Sunrise” with real grenadine from Szych, a two-cocktail-in-one-glass phenomenon from Thompson, and Swaringen’s “posh float” with homemade Amaro cola.
 Smith will take inspiration from black garlic and make a boozy slushee with blackened pineapple and coconut.
 Also: a “Cristal French 75” that goes for a cool $25 and is made with Grand Marnier VSOP Cognac, lemon, and a split of Cristal Champagne for topping off.

 The pop-up will run Mondays from 6 to 10 PM, or until the industry friends clear out.